Sylvain-Rama/PNG-Entropy/README.md

 This will create Gaussian White noise and sort it or not.
 Then save it as a csv, for later analyze of Hs & Hn or save it as PNG.

-PNG_Entropy.llb:
+PNG_Scripts.llb:

 series of Labview scripts made using Labview 2017 and Vision 2017.

-They are mainly used for figures 2B, 3C and 4B.
+They are used for figures 2, 3, 4, 5 and 6.
 See the top level vi in the llb for description.